Weight Loss Calculator by Goal Date

 Keep Track of Your Weight

-When you've finally reached your goal weight and size, it can be tempting to throw your scale at the garbage and never look at it again.
-That scale, however, is essential to keeping the weight off once you've gone through all the hard work to lose it.
+When you've finally reached your goal and size, it can be tempting to throw your scale at the garbage and never look at it again.
+That scale, however, is essential to keeping excess body mass off once you've gone through all the hard work to lose it.
 While maintaining your weight, you need to be aware of how much you actually weigh.
 Pick a day of the week and weigh yourself every morning on that day.
 Write it down.
-This way, you're aware if you've gained any weight back and can curb it before it snowballs into anything serious.
+This way, you're aware if you've gained any back and can curb it before it snowballs into anything serious.

 Watching the scale will also help you calibrate your diet again.
-You won't be eating quite the same way when you're trying to maintain weight, since your focus isn't creating a calorie deficit but maintaining a healthy level of calories each day.
+You won't be eating quite the same way when you're trying to maintain a stable body mass, since your focus isn't creating a calorie deficit but maintaining a healthy level of calories each day.
 Your nutritionist and personal trainer can help you with this.
 Even if you're going it alone, slight eating habit alterations will show up during your weekly weigh-in.

 However, don't put all of your stock in the number the scale shows.
 Keep in mind that muscle weighs more than fat, so you should do body fat assessments in addition to weekly weigh-ins.